Robert Seeley: New Haven

 When his old friend John Davenport arrived in Massachusetts, Seeley joined his group and helped establish the New Haven Colony in 1638.
 Seeley served as New Haven's first town marshal and lieutenant of the militia.
 He was generally known in the community as Lieutenant Seeley.
 He also participated in Theophilus Eaton's exploratory expedition in Long Island Sound.

 Later life

 In 1659 Seeley briefly returned to England, living there until 1662 when he returned to the New World and settled in New Amsterdam (present-day Huntington, New York) on Long Island.
+He married second Mary Manning Walker December 22, 1666 in New York City.
 He died in New York City in 1668.
 In 1695 his heirs received 40 acre of land in Watertown, resolving a suit which Seeley had filed 60 years earlier after settling in Wethersfield.
 In the suit he had claimed that he had not been given the area promised to the original settlers of Watertown.
-Seeley's son Nathaniel was killed in the build-up to the Great Swamp Fight during King Philip's War.
+Seeley's son Nathaniel was killed in the build-up to the Great Swamp Fight 1675.